 The shoes you buy should always feel as good as they look.
 Shoes that fit properly will last longer, feel better, and improve your way of life each day.

-If you have any questions please feel free to contact our offices located in Port St. Lucie, FL .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Athlete's Foot
+If you have any questions, please feel free to contact our offices located in Port St. Lucie, FL .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How to Get a Proper Shoe Fit

-Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
+All runners should take extra precaution when trying to avoid injury.
 If you have any concerns about your feet, contact Dr. Michael D. Garvin of Florida.
 Our doctor will treat your foot and ankle needs.

 How to Prevent Running Injuries

-If you have any questions please feel free to contact our offices located in Port St. Lucie, FL .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Prevent Running Injuries
+If you have any questions, please feel free to contact our offices located in Port St. Lucie, FL .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Preventing Running Injuries

-Poor circulation is a serious condition and needs immediate medical attention.
+While poor circulation itself isn’t a condition; it is a symptom of another underlying health condition you may have.
 If you have any concerns with poor circulation in your feet contact Dr. Michael D. Garvin of Florida.
 Our doctor will treat your foot and ankle needs.